Twitter acquires newsletter email service Revue

-San Francisco, Jan 26 : Twitter on Tuesday announced it has acquired Revue, an email service that makes it free and easy for anyone to start and publish editorial newsletters, for an undisclosed sum.
+San Francisco: Twitter on Tuesday announced it has acquired Revue, an email service that makes it free and easy for anyone to start and publish editorial newsletters, for an undisclosed sum.

 The move will allow Twitter to effectively utilise its user base of writers, journalists and publications that regularly use the service.